Municipal police (Austria): Equipment and uniforms

 By 2012, the Federal Police and the local authorities had some small differences on their uniforms.

 These prohibitions have now been lifted.
 On the other hand, officials of the Federal Police are still not allowed to wear their ward or district coat of arms on their uniforms.

-On the other hand, the officials of the municipal worm bodies, instead of the Federal Army, carry the municipal coat-of-arms with the appropriate inscription on the uniform jackets.
+On the other hand, the officials of the municipal police, instead of the Federal Police, carry the municipal coat-of-arms with the appropriate inscription on the uniform jackets.
 On the distinctions is mostly the coat of arms of the city league.

 In the purchase of the equipment, the municipalities are basically free and not bound to any specifications.
 However, most of the community police officers carry the uniforms used by the Federal Police.

 An exception is, for example, the Baden city police, who obtain their uniforms from the LZN (Logistik Zentrum Niedersachsen) in Hann.
 Münden, Germany.
 The uniforms are identical to those of the state police forces from Hamburg, Bremen, Schleswig-Holstein, and Lower Saxony.